Frequently Asked Questions

 - How did you come up with the categories you’re using on your application?

-- We have been collecting volunteered anonymous data from our applicants for three years through a post-application survey.
-We’ve been using the format and questions used by the 2010 Census.
+- For the past several years, we have been collecting anonymous applicant data via an optional post-application survey.
+This survey uses the format and questions of the 2010 Census.
 On our application, we’re using a newer format being proposed for the 2020 Census which we feel captures the information we desire in a more natural format.

 - How will this information be used in your selection process?